Select Page

 Description

-Some people believe that Krampus represents the Horned God, a popular figure in witchcraft, and that his birch rods are a throwback to ancient, pagan initiation rituals.
+During the 12th century, the Catholic Church attempted to banish Krampus celebrations because of his resemblance to the devil.
 When Christians replaced pagan winter festivals with Christmas, Krampus underwent a transformation.
 He was associated with the devil, and he was placed in a subservient position to Saint Nicholas—even forced to wear chains to show his inferiority.

 4 dram bottle